4 MIN. READ

 Glass can be manufactured in a world of sizes and shapes for a dazzling array of applications.
 Manufacturers use clay to produce tile, china, electrical supplies, pottery, and many other ceramic products.
 Clay also figures heavily in research and development for new products.
 Stone, glass, and clay offer a multitude of opportunities for equipment and material suppliers.
 This industry also needs mainstream service providers in fields such as finance, IT, and staffing.

-According to MNI, which collects data firsthand from the nation's manufacturers, the 14,830 U.S. stone, clay, and glass companies provide 388,219 jobs.
-This figure is up 1.23% from the previous year.
-The industry reports average sales of $211 billion.
+According to MNI, which collects data firsthand from the nation's manufacturers, the 14,391 U.S. stone, clay, and glass companies provide 388,219 jobs.
+This figure is up 1.29% from a year ago (data runs September 2023-September 2024).
+The industry reports average sales of $466 billion.
 The products largely find domestic usage, with 13% international distribution as compared to 29% for manufacturing as a whole.
 Importation of raw materials comes in at 12%, versus 11% for total manufacturing.

 Women own only 1% of companies within this industry, half the percentage for all manufacturing.
 While total U.S. manufacturing has 1% minority ownership, no companies within this industry fall into that category.
 Public ownership in this industry is much higher than for manufacturing as a whole, at 11% as compared to 5%.